-Even if the Issuer, following inclusion or admission, plans to provide buy and sell prices for the Warrants of an issue under normal market conditions, the Issuer does not assume any obligation to provide such prices.
-Moreover, the Issuer dose not give any guaranty with respect to the amount or the materialization of such prices.
-Warrantholders cannot rely on being able to sell the Warrants at a certain point in time or at a certain price.
+Even if the Issuer, following inclusion or admission, plans to provide buy and sell prices for the Warrants of an issue under normal market conditions, the Issuer does

-2 Moody's Investors Services, Inc.
+&lt;sup>2 Moody's Investors Services, Inc.

-Standard & Poor's Ratings Services, a division of McGraw Hill Companies, Inc.
+&lt;sup>3 Standard & Poor's Ratings Services, a division of McGraw Hill Companies, Inc.

-4 Fitch Ratings Ltd, a subsidiary of Fimalac, S.A.
+&lt;sup>4 Fitch Ratings Ltd, a subsidiary of Fimalac, S.A.